nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 yarn add graphql apollo-server graphql-redis-subscriptions graphql-subscriptions ioredis moment
 ```

-If you have `redis-server` running in local at `PORT 6379`, setup the PubSub using `graphql-redis-subscriptions`.
-We will use it to publish messages
+Make sure `redis-server` running in `localhost` at `PORT 6379` and setup the PubSub using `graphql-redis-subscriptions`.
+It is used for publishing messages.

 **[`server/pubsub.js`](https://github.com/nowke/realtime-dashboard-demo/blob/master/server/pubsub.js)**
 ```js